aphelyon/Voting-Process/API.md

    * last_name: last name of candidate
    * first_name: first name of candidate
    * num_votes: number of votes the candidate has received in the specific precinct
-   * success: whether the response came back successful (true/false) //_QUESTION: SHOULD WE INCLUDE A FAILED SAMPLE RESPONSE?
-HOW WOULD THAT LOOK LIKE?_

    _Sample Response:_